CGLemon/Sayuri/README.md

 ## Engine Options

-Here are some useful options which you may set.
+Here are some useful options which you may need.

     --weights, -w: File with network weights.